Sri Lanka Railways: Signalling

 Much of the network uses a lock-and-block signaling system.
 During the mid-twentieth century, the busiest sectors (around Colombo) were upgraded to electronic signalling connected to a CTC control panel at the Maradana railway station.

 In 2011, a project to add electronic signalling to the northern lines began.
-Track between Anuradhapura, Kankesanturai, and Talaimannar would have electronic signalling with centralised traffic control: an interlocking colour-light system with electrically-operated points and a track-detection system.
+Track between Anuradhapura, Kankesanturai, and Talaimannar would have electronic signalling with centralised traffic control: an interlocking colour-light system with electrically operated points and a track-detection system.
 Level crossings would be connected to the signalling system, ensuring safety.

 After the 2011 Alawwa rail accident, SLR began installing a GPS-based train-protection system on its fleet.
 The system warns a train driver of a possible collision in time to manually stop the train.
 The fleet can also be monitored by a central control room with the system.
 A trial run with ten trains was conducted in early November 2011.

 Routes

 Major population centres and tourist destinations are connected by rail.
 Service began in 1864 with the construction of the Main Line from Colombo to Ambepussa, 54 km east, and the first train ran on 27 December 1864.
 The line was officially opened to traffic on 2 October 1865.
 The Main Line was extended in stages, with service to Kandy in 1867, to Nawalapitiya in 1874, to Nanu-Oya in 1885, to Bandarawela in 1894, and to Badulla in 1924.
-Other lines were completed to link the country: the Matale Line in 1880, the Coast Line in 1895, the Northern Line in 1905, the Mannar Line in 1914, the Kelani Valley Line in 1919, the Puttalam Line in 1926, and the Batticaloa and Trincomalee Lines in 1928.
+Other lines were completed to link the country: the Matale Line in 1880, the Coastal Line in 1895, the Northern Line in 1905, the Mannar Line in 1914, the Kelani Valley Line in 1919, the Puttalam Line in 1926, and the Batticaloa and Trincomalee Lines in 1928.

-Passenger service
+Railway Services

 Sri Lanka Railways has intercity service connecting major population centres, and commuter rail serving Colombo commuters.
 The railway also transports freight.
 Most intercity trains have several classes: